itsLeonnnnn/MysticRealms/README.md

 Overall, these linked lists and their integrated functions transform the gaming experience into a captivating and immersive journey, enhancing player's gaming experience.

-The inclusion of linked lists, such as the `InventoryList` Linked List, `saveNode` Linked List, and the `LinkedList` Linked List, greatly enhances player engagement and immersion.
+The inclusion of linked lists, such as the `InventoryList` Linked List, `saveNode` Linked List, and the `LinkedList` Linked List, greatly enhance player engagement and immersion.
 These linked lists provide clear visual representations of player progress, inventory management, saved game data, and step count, creating a seamless and immersive gaming experience.

 ***
 ## Screenshots of the game <a name="screenshots"></a>
 Displaying the welcome screen of our game named Mystic Realms as the basic introduction for the group members and the group name.
 ![enter image description here](https://i.imgur.com/XAU2nAE.png)

-Displaying the main menu allows the user to choose either 1 to start the game, 2 to load the previous stored game, 3 to see the credits of the programme, or 4 to quit the game.
+Displaying the main menu allows the user to choose either 1 to start the game, 2 to load the previously stored game, 3 to see the credits of the programme, or 4 to quit the game.
 For this menu, we press 3 to show the credits interface.
 ![enter image description here](https://i.imgur.com/8UgBDiF.png)

 The credit screen will be shown in this way.